 The roots are extensively used in Ayurveda, Siddha and Unani for promoting vitality.
 In Homeopathy, the mother tincture is available.
 There are many pharmacologically important compounds present in the roots.

 The roots mainly work effectively for those who suffer from fatigue, weakness due to overwork or nervous exhaustion and stress.
 It also helps in anemia and related weakness.

-The root powder has adaptogen, tonic, anti-inflammatory, immunomodulator, anti-tumor, nervine, mild sedative, analgesic, reproductive tonic, aphrodisiac and anti-anaemic properties.
+The root powder has adaptogen, Tonic, anti-inflammatory, immunomodulator, anti-tumor, nervine, mild sedative, analgesic, reproductive Tonic, aphrodisiac and anti-anemic properties.
 In Ayurveda, this powder is known as Ashwagandhadi Churna and in Siddha as Amukkara Kizhangu Choornam.
 The recommended dosage of Ashwagandha root powder is 3-6 grams.

 Ayurveda describes Ashwagandha as a Rasayana that increase longevity and vitality.
 It is used as single drug or in combination with other herbs.
 It is prescribed for promoting health, longevity, arresting aging process, revitalizing the body in debilitated conditions, increasing immunity, treating musculoskeletal conditions and as general tonic to increase energy.